Chess Squad Academy Terms and Conditions

 (a) The chess coach needs to set up for the class upon arrival and supervise the children who are present.
 Please do not request that the coach goes elsewhere to collect your child and take them to the class.

 (b) Parents are not permitted to sit in on lessons while classes are in progress.
 The reasoning for this is to avoid children being intimidated or distracted and to allow them to focus on the lesson.
 Other reasons include insurance issues and the need for every adult in our class environment to have a Working With Children Check so therefore it is Sydney Academy of Chess’ blanket policy that no parent be present during classes.

 (c) For after school classes, it is imperative that parents pick up their children on time.
 If you think that you will be running late to collect your child, please call the Sydney Academy of Chess office on (02) 9745 1170, to inform our staff.
-We will charge you an additional fee of $5 for each child you have in the class per 5 minutes (or part thereof) that our staff and/or contractors are required to stay back beyond the class designated hours to supervise your child/children.
+We will charge you an additional fee of $2 for each child you have in the class per minute that our staff and/or contractors are required to stay back beyond the class designated hours to supervise your child/children.
 Without prejudice to any other rights under this agreement, we are entitled to deduct this amount from any amounts paid to us on account of future fees and/or to suspend provision of future Services to you until any amounts accrued under this clause are paid.

 (d) You acknowledge that whenever you are late to collect your child from an after school class we must arrange our staff and/or contractors to remain for additional time, causing disruption to us and our staff and/or contractors.
 You agree that the fee referred to in this clause represents a genuine pre-estimate of the loss we incur in supervising children beyond the end of the designated class time.